ShinKwangSoo/sonar-redmine-rest-plugin/README.md

-sonar.apiVersion 5.6
+sonar.apiVersion 7.9

-Send SonaCube issue via REST API as RedMine.
+Send Sonarqube issue via REST API as redMine.

-This is TEST Projectee
+This is TEST Projecte